The drivers of online polarization: fitting models to data: Introduction

 Indeed, many human and environmental factors affect the spread and consumption of information online.
-On one side, human biases are the most relevant drivers for information selection, especially the confirmation bias~\cite{Nickerson1998, DelVicario2016}, such that people tend to privilege information aligned with their system of beliefs \cite{Bessi2015,Bakshy2015} and filter-out dissenting information \cite{Zollo2017,borel2017fact}.
-On the other side, most of the online information circulates on social media platforms, whose business model aims to keep users as connected as possible; consequently, algorithmic choices may play a significant role in selecting which information is shown to the user \cite{balaji2021machine,zimmer2019fake}.
-The combination of these factors shapes the social dynamics online.
-A particularly relevant effect is the formation of echo chambers \cite{terren2021echo,centola_sciamerican,Cinelli2021}, i.e. groups of people sharing aligned opinions (especially on controversial topics) against opposite views \cite{DelVicario2016b}.
+On one side, human biases are the most relevant drivers for information selection, especially the confirmation bias~\cite{Nickerson1998, DelVicario2016}, such that people tend to privilege information aligned with their system of beliefs \cite{Bessi2015,Bakshy2015} and filter-out dissenting information \cite{Zollo2017}.
+Most of the online information spreads through social media platforms, whose business model aims to keep users as connected as possible; consequently, algorithmic choices may play a significant role in selecting which information is eventually proposed to the user \cite{balaji2021machine,zimmer2019fake}.
+The interplay between these factors is instrumental in shaping online social dynamics.
+One notable outcome is the emergence of echo chambers \cite{terren2021echo,centola_sciamerican,Cinelli2021}, groups of individuals who share similar views (particularly on contentious topics) against opposing perspectives \cite{DelVicario2016b}.

-Across echo-chambers, individuals opinions result to be polarized and such polarization may act as a catalyst of misinformation \cite{vicario2019polarization}, and a trigger for other problematic phenomena such as segregation \cite{zannettou2018gab,etta2022comparing} and hate speech \cite{cinelli2021dynamics,waldron2012harm}, that may ultimately constitute a threat for democracies \cite{obama_stanford,sunstein2018republic,Sunstein2004}.
+Across echo-chambers, individuals opinions are polarized and such polarization may catalayze misinformation \cite{vicario2019polarization}, and burst other problematic phenomena such as segregation and hate speech \cite{cinelli2021dynamics}, that may eventually alter democratic processes~\cite{Sunstein2004}, and a cause for political dysfunction \cite{haidtbailongoing}.

+At present, polarization metrics typically rely on aggregated activity data gathered from social media platforms~\cite{Cinelli2021, DeFrancisciMorales2021}.
+However, a more challenging task is detecting the underlying dynamics that give rise to a polarized network \cite{Waller2021}.
+Nevertheless, the onset of polarization in a network can be investigated through opinion dynamics models~\cite{Levin2021,Loreto2009}.
+A recent review of opinion dynamics models is given in~\cite{Peralta2022}.
+Interestingly, the authors conclude that the main limitation of the modeling approach is the missing empirical validation.
+In a research field exposed to high volatility of scientific results~\cite{Ruths2019}, referencing and comparing models against observed behaviors is of crucial importance to correctly identify the drivers of these phenomena.

+In this paper, we address this issue studying a flexible opinion dynamic model capable of reproducing a wide range of opinion distributions over a social network, depending upon the strength of algorithmic bias.
+Next, we employ the Jensen-Shannon (JS) divergence to quantitatively evaluate the degree of conformity between our simulations and empirical data collected from four social media platforms.
+By grid-searching model's parameter space we are able to identify the most suited configurations to describe each platform.
+Importantly the JS-based procedure can be applied to potentially any model whose outcome provides an opinion distribution over a network.
+In fact, we compare the capability of our model with that of two recent models~\cite{Baumann2020,arruda2022}.